 Catedral de Morelia

-The Metropolitan Cathedral is easily one of the most beautiful churches in Mexico and an excellent example of Spanish Baroque architecture.
+The Metropolitan Cathedral is easily one of the most important Cathedrals in Mexico and an excellent example of Spanish Baroque architecture.
 It is huge by today’s standards but in 1744 when it was finished it must have felt much larger.
 The cathedral was started in 1660 and took 84 years to conclude.
 There is an iconic image of the cathedral with the bell towers (67 meters tall) towering over the nearby buildings.
 The central dome is decorated with blue and white tiles that contrast nicely with the pink cantera stone.